The Pomodoro Technique: Boosting Homework Productivity

 Who Is Francesco Cirillo?

-Francesco Cirillo is an Italian software developer, entrepreneur, and consultant based in Germany and Italy.
+Francesco Cirillo is an Italian software developer, entrepreneur, and consultant.
 He developed the Pomodoro Technique while studying at the Guido Carli International University in Rome in 1988.
 What makes Cirillo unique as the technique’s originator is the deeply personal context: he created the system because he was genuinely struggling with academic focus and procrastination as a student.
 The technique wasn’t designed in a productivity lab — it emerged from a real student’s homework crisis.
-That origin story resonates with the millions of students who have since adopted the method.
-Cirillo’s official Pomodoro Technique website remains the primary resource for students seeking to understand the method in its purest form.
+Cirillo’s official Pomodoro Technique website remains the primary resource for the method in its purest form.

 Cognitive Science